Regulators are about to mandate it. The humans running them need to be accountable. Future agent platforms will refuse the unidentified.

 NIST AI RMF (Govern → Map → Measure → Manage), GDPR Article 22 automated-decisioning rights, and emerging frameworks (Singapore MGAIF, South African POPIA) all require the same primitive: an accountable, revocable, cryptographically-attested agent identity.

-An agent passport is what the regulation looks like in production code.
+An agent passport — anchored to a real human, on real hardware, attested by a real biometric — is what the regulation looks like in production code.
 Without it, the audit conversation has no anchor.

 An autonomous AI signs a contract on your behalf.
 Two days later, you discover it was prompt-injected.
 What do you revoke?